 Montreal writer and publisher Linda Leith was born in Northern Ireland.
 Her most recent book is the literary history Writing in the Time of Nationalism (Signature 2010), published in French as Écrire au temps du nationalisme (Leméac Éditeur, 2014, French translation by Alain Roy).
 Leith is the author of the memoir Marrying Hungary and of three novels, Birds of Passage, The Tragedy Queen, and The Desert Lake (Signature).
+She has recently written an introduction to Mavis Gallant's play What Is To Be Done?
+(2017).
 The founder and former president and artistic director of the Blue Metropolis Montreal International Literary Festival, she created Salon .ll. and Linda Leith Publishing / Linda Leith Éditions in 2011.

 [Photo: Linda Leith]

-A newcomer to the world of publishing, David Gawley has years of experience in financial analysis and plain old-fashioned bookkeeping.
-He retired after thirty-nine years with Canadian Pacific Railway where he worked in the Operating Department developing and implementing systems.
+David Gawley has years of experience in financial analysis and plain old-fashioned bookkeeping.
+Before joining LLP, he worked in the Operating Department of Canadian Pacific Railway, developing and implementing systems.
 A native of Toronto and graduate of the University of Toronto, he is treasurer of the Friends of the Westmount Public Library, English secretary of the Montreal Museum of Fine Arts Volunteer Association, and an editor of Canadian Rail, the magazine of the Canadian Railroad Historical Association.

 [Photo: P. Seib]